-This includes advice from foreign and in-house lawyers, provided that they are legally qualified (e.g., not accountants providing tax law advice), and are acting as lawyers and not as employees or executives performing a business role.
-In PJSC Tatneft v Bogolyubov and others [2020] EWHC 2437 (Comm), the High Court held that legal advice privilege extends to communications with foreign lawyers, whether or not they are "in-house", provided they are acting in the capacity or function of a lawyer.
+This includes advice from foreign and in-house lawyers, provided that they are legally qualified (eg, not accountants providing tax law advice), and are acting as lawyers and not as employees or executives performing a business role.
+In PJSC Tatneft v Bogolyubov and others [2020] EWHC 2437 (Comm), the High Court held that legal advice privilege extends to communications with foreign lawyers, whether or not they are in-house, provided they are acting in the capacity or function of a lawyer.
 There is no additional requirement that foreign lawyers should be 'appropriately qualified' or recognised or regulated as 'professional lawyers' within their jurisdiction.

-Only communications with the client are protected, and the meaning of client has been construed narrowly in an important case in which communications between a lawyer and some employees of the client company were held to fall outside legal advice privilege.
+Only communications with the client are protected, and the meaning of client has been construed narrowly in an important case in which communications between a lawyer and some employees of the client company were held to fall outside legal advice privilege (see Three Rivers DC v Bank of England [2003] EWCA Civ 474).
 This decision has been criticised by practitioners as being unduly narrow and has been rejected in the Hong Kong Court of Appeal.
 In England and Wales, the narrow approach remains binding and has been confirmed in Re RBS (Rights Issue Litigation) [2016] EWHC 3161 (Ch).